nth-chile/gagesalzano2/src/_projects/Deskpass.md

   />
 </div>

-<p class="bg">The “connecting line” motif was inspired by the symbol and references how the service connects people to workspace.
+<p class="bg">The “connecting line” motif was inspired by the symbol and references how the service connects people to workspaces.
 It was a theme used across video, print and web.</p>

 <div class="image-grid" style="
   grid-template-columns: 3fr 1fr 1fr;